-A final consideration when developing a sampling plan is to minimize the overall variance for the analysis.
+A final consideration when we develop a sampling plan is how we can minimize the overall variance for the analysis.
 Equation 7.2 shows that the overall variance is a function of the variance due to the method, $s{meth}^2$ , and the variance due to sampling, $s{samp}^2$ .
-As we have seen, we can improve the sampling variance by collecting more samples of the proper size.
-Increasing the number
+As we learned earlier, we can improve the sampling variance by collecting more samples of the proper size.
+Increasing the number of times we analyze each sample improves the method's variance.
+If $s{samp}^2$ is significantly greater than $s{meth}^2$ , we can ignore the method's contribution to the overall variance and use equation 7.7 to estimate the number of samples to analyze.
+Analyzing any sample more than once will not improve the overall variance, because the method's variance is insignificant.